EternalValor/shaper/README.md

 ## Usage

-Make sure your port 4000 isn't in use and run the following command:
+Make sure port 4000 isn't in use and run the following command:
 `$ npm start`
-Then navigate to `localhost:4000` in you browser to view the app
+Then navigate to `localhost:4000` in your browser to view the app